cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 Write the configuration stuff outside your pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since the aim of nextflow pipelines is the reproducibility and the portability,
+Since the aim of nextflow pipelines is reproducibility and portability,
 you should avoid to place your *analysis specific parameters* in your pipeline main
 script: this force users to modify your pipeline according their needs and this
 implies different pipeline scripts with differ only for a few things, for example